 Stepping up to the challenge

-I genuinely believe that professionals have a unique opportunity to step up from the issues and future of organisational development and use their skills and contribute to fundamental, meaningful change post-COVID-19 (and Brexit).
-That doesn’t mean, however, that 2022 will be without its challenges, and of course the world won’t suddenly change on 1 January 1!
+I genuinely believe that professionals have a unique opportunity to step up from the issues and future of organisational development and use their skills and contribute to fundamental with the help of organization development guide, meaningful change post-COVID-19 (and Brexit).
+That doesn’t mean, however, that 2023 will be without its challenges, and of course the world won’t suddenly change on 1 January 1!
 We must make careful choices, engage skillfully, and be seen to be focused on solving the problems that matter most.